 It's currently open Mon-Friday from 11 am to 3 pm.
 On the weekends it will open on 10 am until 4 pm, so plan your time accordingly for either a late breakfast, like I had last time, or lunch.

 They have their menu online at their website.
 The pricing is good and I've always found their food to be very good here, whether it was a late breakfast or lunch.

 The Springs Preserve host weddings, reunions and all kinds of other functions.
 For company affairs, seminars or special meetings they have spaces of varying sizes that accommodate these.

-They also have a Gift Shop where you can get keepsakes of your visit and a kiosk where you can crack open your own geode.
+They also have a Gift Shop where you can get keepsakes of your visit and you should come across a little kiosk where you can crack open your own geode.
+Kids love that.

 Be sure to get the various brochures when entering the Springs Preserve, especially the map.

 It's a large complex with much to see so the map is crucial for you to get around and not waste time getting lost over and over.